thermalkid/GildedRose/readme.md

 * Extend for "Conjured Mana Cake" - note that this will require tests AND break the ApprovalTest

 ## Update 10/3 - Common Library and Classes
-AgedBrieItem & IQualityUpdater introduced.
+* AgedBrieItem & IQualityUpdater introduced.
 UpdateQuality implemented.
 Reintroduced "Sulfuras_Quality_Is_Always_80" test.

+* Added ItemFactory, refined constants, use "StartsWith"